zhuangbijiang/learngit/readme.txt

-this is a readme.txt
+this is the first line
-It's will push remote repo